 At least 17 people killed in explosion at Thai fireworks factory

-Blast took place in remote area, photos by rescue workers show debris and body parts.
+Photos by rescue workers show debris and body parts after the blast in a remote area.

 At least 17 people have been killed in an explosion at a fireworks factory in central Thailand.

-The blast took place at about 3pm (08:00 GMT) in a remote area in the province of Suphan Buri, about 120km (74 miles) north of the capital Bangkok, police said, according to a video shared with media of Prime Minister Srettha Thavisin being briefed by telephone.
+The blast took place at about 3pm (08:00 GMT) in a remote area in the province of Suphan Buri, about 120km (74 miles) north of the capital, Bangkok, police said, according to a video shared with media of Prime Minister Srettha Thavisin being briefed by telephone.

 The cause of the explosion was not immediately clear.

-The explosion came less than a month before Chinese New Year in February, when demand for fireworks is strong.
+The explosion came less than a month before Chinese New Year, which falls on February 10, when demand for fireworks is strong.

 ฝากท่านผู้ว่าฯสุพรรณบุรีช่วยเหลือทันที และขอแสดงความเสียใจกับครอบครัวและญาติผู้เสียชีวิตด้วยครับ https://t.co/CZynRJZRjo